aqsmith02/paper-betting-tracker/README.md

 Currently, the system considers only moneyline (head-to-head) bets and simulates placements exclusively on North Carolina sportsbooks, while evaluating all sports leagues supported by The-Odds-API.
 Data collection for the reported results began on October 11, 2025.

+## Betting Strategies

+### Fair Average Odds
+Calculates the vig-free (true) probability for an outcome from every bookmaker, then averages these probabilities to determine a consensus fair payout.
+Identifies betting opportunities where the best available odds offer higher payouts than this fair average suggests the outcome is worth.

+### Modified Z-Score
+Combines the fair average approach with statistical outlier detection.
+First filters for bets that exceed the fair average threshold, then applies an additional constraint requiring the best odds to be a certain distance away from the average to be considered profitable.
+This dual-filtering approach targets bets that are both fundamentally undervalued and anomalously priced.
+The modified z-score is used over the traditional z-score because it is more sensitive to outliers in a small dataset.

+### Random (Control)
+Randomly selects a small number of outcomes (0–5) and places bets on their best available odds, regardless of any mathematical analysis.
+This serves as a baseline to measure whether analytical strategies outperform chance-based betting over time.

 ## Results

 ### Profit Over Time